Donny-Hikari/ask-terminal/README.md

 >
 ```

-### Start Ask terminal Server at Startup (Locally)
+### Start Ask-terminal Server at Startup (Locally)

-[services/ask-terminal-server.service](./services/ask-terminal-server.service) offers a template for starting Ask terminal Server as a systemd service.
+[services/ask-terminal-server.service](./services/ask-terminal-server.service) offers a template for starting Ask-terminal Server as a systemd service.

 > **Note:** If you [run the server in docker](#run-server-in-docker-and-client-locally) with `make docker-run-server`, you don't need to worry about this section as by default the server container is set to start automatically on startup.